klei1984/max/build.md

 At this stage we should be standing inside the source code's root folder.
 Here we should create a build folder where all the output and temporary files will be placed by the build environment.
 E.g. `mkdir build && cd build`.

 After entering the newly created build folder configure cmake to create a Debug build.
-Note that as long as the project is under heavy development and is full of assembler tricks it is best to keep to Debug builds with no compiler and link time optimizations of any kind.
+Note that as long as the project is under heavy development it is best to keep to Debug builds with no compiler and link time optimizations of any kind.

 ```
 cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX=/usr/local ..